ant-design/ant-design/docs/spec/values.en-US.md

 ---
-category: Ant Design
+category: Infra Design
 order: 1
 title: Design Values
 ---

-The design values of Ant Design provide designers with internal standards for evaluation, enlighten and inspire the design principles and design patterns, and then offer guidance and general solutions for specific design problems.
+The design values of Infra Design provide designers with internal standards for evaluation, enlighten and inspire the design principles and design patterns, and then offer guidance and general solutions for specific design problems.

 <div>
   <img src="https://gw.alipayobjects.com/mdn/rms_08e378/afts/img/A*sGufTKB_F5QAAAAAAAAAAABkARQnAQ" alt="General" />
 </div>

-Here are four design values of Ant Design:
+Here are four design values of Infra Design:

 ## Natural